vision-x-nyu/test-set-training/docs/tasks/README.md

 - **Production Ready**: Multi-GPU support, memory management, type safety
 - **DataEnvGym Patterns**: Follow proven architectural patterns

+## Important Naming Convention

+**⚠️ Critical**: "Phase" terminology is for internal development docs only.
+It should NEVER appear in actual code, comments, docstrings, variable names, or test cases.
+Users reading the code should see logical, descriptive names that explain functionality, not development phase references.

+- ✅ **Good**: `UnifiedCrossValidator`, `evaluate_model()`, `# Temporary LLM evaluator`
+- ❌ **Bad**: `Phase3CrossValidator`, `run_phase_3_evaluation()`, `# Phase 2 will replace this`

+This ensures the codebase remains understandable to users who have no knowledge of our internal development phases.

 ## Success Criteria

 - **Performance**: 3-5x speedup from multi-GPU inference